ComLarsic/VoxelRendererSchoolProject/README.md

 # Voxel Renderer
 A voxel renderer written in Rust using WGPU and SDL2.
-It utilizises a compute shader which uses raymarching in order to draw voxels to the frame.
+It utilizes a compute shader which uses raymarching in order to draw voxels to the frame.

 ![screenshot](screenshot.png "Screenshot")